GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastal-ecosystems/_description.md

 ### Product Features

-The DEA Coastal Ecosystems product suite is a multi-layered dataset produced delivered as annual summary products.
+The DEA Coastal Ecosystems product suite is a multi-layered dataset delivered as annual summary products.
 See [Specifications](./?tab=specifications) for individual layer metadata.

 ### Core Product Layers